mtiller/ModelicaBook/text/source/behavior/equations/electrical.rst

 equations in whatever form we chose.

 Ultimately, these equations will probably need to be manipulated into a form like explicit state-space form.
-But if such matipulations are necessary, it will be the responsibility of the Modelica compiler, not the model developer, to perform these manipulations.
-This eliminates the need for the model developer to deal with this tedious, time-consuming and error prone task.
+But if such manipulations are necessary, it will be the responsibility of the Modelica compiler, not the model developer, to perform these manipulations.
+This eliminates the need for the model developer to deal with this tedious, time consuming and error prone task.

 The ability to keep equations in their "textbook form" is important because, as we will show in later sections, we eventually want to get